-- Attend class and participate. - Do the assigned reading from the textbook (and any other assigned sources). - o When should you do the reading?
+- Attend class and participate.
+Students who don't attend do much worse on the exams.
+Holy crap, I can't even tell you how many students just don't even bother showing up and then miserably bomb the exams.
+What the hell?!
+COME TO CLASS!!! - Do the assigned reading from the textbook (and any other assigned sources). - o When should you do the reading?
 Before class is best.
-Soon after class is ok too. - Do the online experiments before the assigned class days

-- Do the chapter quizzes

-- Take the three exams

-- Ask me for help when you don't understand something.
+Soon after class is ok too. - Do the online experiments before the assigned class days - Do the chapter quizzes - Take the three exams - Ask me for help when you don't understand something.
+Coming to office hours is a great idea!